The Cosmological Constant and Dark Dimensions from Non-Supersymmetric Strings: Conclusions and outlook

 Our construction demonstrates how supersymmetry breaking in string theory can evade the traditional lore that supersymmetry can only protect the cosmological constant down to $ \gtrsim \mathcal{O}(\text{TeV})$ scales, given that superpartners to the visible sector have not been observed up to $\lesssim \mathcal{O}(\text{TeV})$.
 It relies on a non-supersymmetric orientifolding $\Omega \Pi_4 \dots \Pi_9 (-1)^{F_L}(-\delta_{w_9})^F$ -- the gauging of a discrete symmetry that reverses the sign of the coordinates transverse to the corresponding O-planes and flips the orientation of the string, together with a winding shift for the spacetime fermions -- which induces a Brane Supersymmetry Breaking where the usual tadpole and tachyon instabilities can be avoided in certain regions of moduli space.
 From the spacetime perspective, the $n_F=n_B$ matching is ensured by geometrically sequestered sectors that carry no mutual gauge charges.
 Whilst supersymmetry is completely absent in the open-string sectors, it is only spontaneously broken in the closed-string sector, with the orientifold projection combining consistently with the Scherk-Schwarz orbifolding $(-1)^F \delta_{w_8}\delta_{p_9}$.
 Thus the non-supersymmetric open-string sectors are coupled to a closed-string sector with supersymmetry-breaking scale $M_{3/2} \sim M_{\text{KK}} \sim \Lambda^{1/4}$.
 This interplay between open-string and closed-string supersymmetry breaking scales and their backreaction on the vacuum energy is reminiscent of the Supersymmetric Large Extra Dimensions scenario \cite{Aghababaie:2003wz, Burgess:2004ib}.
 The suppression of the closed-string vacuum energy from $M_{s}^4$ down to $M_{\text{KK}}^4$ has been further motivated by Swampland principles in the Dark Dimensions scenario \cite{Montero:dd}.

 Our study opens up several important questions.
 First and foremost is whether the one-loop cancellation $\Lambda_{\text{open}}=0$ persists to higher loops.
 Reference \cite{carlo1} puts forward some qualitative arguments that higher genus amplitudes do also vanish for their USp(8)/SO(8) configuration; it is tempting then to further speculate that separating the SO(8) branes along supersymmetric directions might preserve the purported cancellation, as we have seen happen at one-loop.
 Although we have put forward a successful moduli stabilisation scenario, it remains to dovetail this scenario onto an explicit string construction with $\Lambda_{\text{open}}=0$.
 Most notably, whilst the supergravity description of $(-1)^R$ Scherk-Schwarz orbifolds is relatively well-understood, that of $(-1)^F$ Scherk-Schwarz orbifolds is not.
 Our moduli stabilisation scenario turns out to favour two Supersymmetric Large Extra Dimensions, rather than a single Dark Dimension.
 Whilst Supersymmetric Large Extra Dimensions have the added attraction of addressing the gauge hierarchy problem, it would also be interesting to identify dynamics that give rise to the Dark Dimension.
 Observational and experimental bounds on one or two large extra dimensions have recently been reviewed in \cite{Burgess:2023pnk, antoniadis2DD}.
+Given moduli stabilisation, it would be important to consider the implications of non-perturbative instabilities, such as those considered in \cite{Angelantonj:2007ts, Buratti:2018onj}.